ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 I contacted Moravian Cemetery, and they had no record of James there.

 Friends of Abandoned Cemeteries of Staten Island (FACSI), have [lists](http://richmond.nygenweb.net/facsi/facsi_cemeteries_m2.shtml) of many Staten Island cemetery burials.
-There is a James C. W. Mills in Fountain Cemetery, who died at age 47 (FACSI ID 353), and a James Mills buried in the Fountain Cemetery Public Grounds who died 13 Jun 1889.
+There is a James C. W. Mills in Fountain Cemetery, who died at age 47 on 18 Apr 1893 (FACSI ID 353), and a James Mills buried in the row 5, grave 11 of the Fountain Cemetery Public Grounds who died 13 Jun 1889.
 There are also two unnamed Mills in Fountain Cemetery, in lot 080 and lot 095 (FACSI IDs 665 and 709 respectively), ages and death dates are unknown, but FACSI indicates that there are known burials in Fountain Cemetery from the 1860's, so these last two cannot be ruled out.

 <figure>
 <blockquote>